David-Bamidele/Expresso-Customer-Churn-Project/README.md

 - `Expresso_Churn_Prediction_Streamlit_App.py`: The main application file for Streamlit.
 - `requirements.txt`: Lists the dependencies required to run the app.
+- `Expresso_Churn_main.csv`: The dataset that was used for this project

 ## License